agipk/agipk.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Agi Putra Kharisma is a lecturer in the Departemen Teknik Informatika at the Fakultas Ilmu Komputer of Universitas Brawijaya.
+He has interests in the fields of Human-Computer Interaction, Game design, and Software Engineering.
+He also serves as the secretary of the Media Game and Mobile (MGM) laboratory at the Faculty of Computer Science of Brawijaya University.
 {style="text-align: justify;"}